MicrosoftDocs/sdk-api/sdk-api-src/content/d3d10effect/ns-d3d10effect-d3d10_effect_shader_desc.md

 Type: <b><a href="/windows/desktop/WinProg/windows-data-types">LPCSTR</a></b>

-A string that constains a declaration of the <a href="/windows/desktop/direct3d10/d3d10-graphics-programming-guide-pipeline-stages">stream output </a> from a geometry shader.
+A string that contains a declaration of the <a href="/windows/desktop/direct3d10/d3d10-graphics-programming-guide-pipeline-stages">stream output </a> from a geometry shader.

 ### -field NumInputSignatureEntries